Juror's oath: United States

 Jury instructions sometimes make reference to the juror's oath.
 For example, the Criminal Pattern Jury Instructions developed by the U.S. Court of Appeals for the 10th Circuit for use by U.S. District Courts state:

 The wording of the oath in federal court is not prescribed by statute.
-James Duane describes it as "simply an old tradition judges have made up."
+James Joseph Duane describes it as "simply an old tradition judges have made up."